kermitt2/entity-fishing/Readme.md

 *entity-fishing* is a **work-in-progress** side project!
 Latest release version is `0.0.5`.

-This version supports English, French, German, Italian, Spanish, Arabic, Mandarin, Russian and Japanese, with an in-house Named Entity Recognizer for English and French.
+This version supports English, French, German, Italian, Spanish, Arabic, Mandarin, Russian, Japanese, Portuguese and Farsi with an in-house Named Entity Recognizer available for English and French.
 For this version, the available knowledge base includes around 96 million entities from Wikidata - but you can create your own fresh knowledge base with the [GRISP](https://github.com/kermitt2/grisp) utility.

-**Runtime**: on local machine (Intel Haswel i7-4790K CPU 4.00GHz - 8 cores - 16GB - SSD)
+**Runtime**: version `0.5.0`, on a local machine (Intel Haswel i7-4790K CPU 4.00GHz - 8 cores - 16GB - SSD, 2015) for **English** (other languages are up to 50% faster)

 * 800 pubmed abstracts (172 787 tokens) processed in 126s with 1 client (1371 tokens/s)

-* 4800 pubmed abstracts (1 036 722 tokens) processed in 216s with 6 concurrent clients (4800 tokens/s)
+* 4800 pubmed abstracts (1 036 722 tokens) processed in 168s with 6 concurrent clients (6171 tokens/s)

-* 136 PDF (3443 pages, 1 422 943 tokens) processed in 1284s with 1 client (2.6 pages/s, 1108.2 tokens/s)
+* 136 PDF (3443 pages, 1 422 943 tokens) processed in 760s with 1 client (4.5 pages/s, 1872 tokens/s)

-* 816 PDF (20658 pages, 8 537 658 tokens) processed in 2094s with 6 concurrent clients (9.86 pages/s, 4077 tokens/s)
+* 816 PDF (20658 pages, 8 537 658 tokens) processed in 1133s with 6 concurrent clients (18.2 pages/s, 7535 tokens/s)

-**Accuracy**: f-score for disambiguation only between 76.5 and 89.1 on standard datasets (ACE2004, AIDA-CONLL-testb, AQUAINT, MSNBC) - to be improved in the next versions.
+**Accuracy**: f-score for disambiguation only between 76.5 and 89.1 on standard datasets (ACE2004, AIDA-CONLL-testb, AQUAINT, MSNBC) - to be improved in the future versions.

 The knowledge base contains more than 1.5 billion objects, not far from 15 millions word and entity embeddings, however *entity-fishing* will work with 3-4 GB RAM memory after a 15 second start-up for the server - but please use SSD!